KhizraAsif/Exploring-and-Visualizing-a-Simple-Dataset/README.md

 This exploration will help build foundational skills in working with datasets using pandas, seaborn, and matplotlib.

----->RESULT:
-.Petal length and width have noticeable differences in medians across species.
-.Setosa shows very tight boxes for petal features — low spread, clear separation.
-.Sepal width for Setosa has a higher median compared to the other species.
-.A few mild outliers are visible, especially for sepal width and length.

-Box plots confirm the low variability in Setosa’s features and the overlap between Versicolor and Virginica.

 ---->CONCLUSION:
 The Iris dataset exploration clearly shows that:
 .Petal measurements (length and width) are the most useful features for distinguishing the three species.